-Hepatitis B immunization is strongly recommended at the beginning of the clinical experience.
+Hepatitis B immunization is required prior to the beginning of the clinical experience.
 Immunization will be available through the Student Health Center for a discounted fee.
 In our experience, health insurance coverage for immunization varies.
 If and when coverage is provided, pre-authorization by the insurance provider is usually required.
 Fees generally range from \$120 to \$150.
+The University is not responsible for medical costs resulting from injury during clinical rotation, or during any other curricular activity, unless this injury is due to negligence by the University.
+All Allied Health students should carry their own health insurance.

-The School consists of four departments: Dental Hygiene, Medical Technology, Physical Therapy, and Radiologic Technology; and two programs: Nuclear Medicine Technology and Radiation Therapy.
+The School consists of four departments: Dental Hygiene; Medical Technology; Physical Therapy; and Radiologic Technology, which has two programs: Nuclear Medicine Technology and Radiation Therapy.

-The Bachelor of Science degree is awarded for the following programs:
+The Bachelor of Science degree is awarded for: